 GRETA MATASSA is one of the most talented singers working in jazz today.

-She has been voted “Northwest Vocalist of the Year” by Earshot Jazz seven times in 15 years!
-She was voted again, Vocalist of the Year in 2014 and honored with a lifetime achievment award and inducted into the Earshot Jazz Hall of Fame in 2014.
+She has been voted “Northwest Vocalist of the Year” by Earshot Jazz eight times in 15 years!
+She was voted again, Vocalist of the Year in 2021 and honored with a lifetime achievment award and inducted into the Earshot Jazz Hall of Fame in 2014.

 HIGH RESOLUTION PHOTOS

 To download to PC, right click.
 To download to Mac, option click.

 8×10 300DPI 5.4MB

 “Matassa’s performance was a marvel of virtuosity.” —Los Angeles Times

 In the Pacific Northwest, where she built her career, Greta Matassa wins wide acclaim; 8 times, the readers of Earshot, the Seattle jazz magazine, have voted her the best jazz vocalist in the Northwest including another award 2021.

 She was inducted into the Seattle Jazz Hall of Fame in 2014.
 Jim Wilke, the Seattle jazz maven and host of the syndicated “Jazz After Hours” radio program, praises her versatility.
 “She has a fearlessness in approaching material,” Wilke says, “that makes her like an instrumentalist in a jam session.”